soilwise-he/SoilWise-documentation/tech/docs/technical_components/catalogue.md

 ### Overview and Scope

-The Metadata Catalogue is a central piece of the architecture, providing search & discovery functions for end users and giving access to individual metadata records.
-In the catalogue domain, various effective metadata catalogues are developed around the standards issued by the OGC, the [Catalogue Service for the Web](https://www.ogc.org/standard/cat/) (CSW) and the [OGC API Records](https://ogcapi.ogc.org/records/), Open Archives Initiative (OAI-PMH), W3C (DCAT), FAIR science (Datacite) and Search Engine community (schema.org).
-For our first project iteration we've selected the pycsw software, which supports most of these standards.
-In this first iteration, pycsw was the core component facilitating the catalogue functionality from harvesting to UI.
-In the second iteration pycsw continues to provide standardized APIs, however to improve search performance and user experience, it was supplemented by [Apache Solr](https://solr.apache.org/) and [React](https://react.dev/) frontend.
+The Metadata Catalogue User Interface is a central piece of the SoilWise Catalogue architecture, providing search & discovery functions for end users and giving access to individual metadata records and knowledge content.
+For our first project iteration selected the pycsw software, which supports most of these standards and also provided a user interface.
+In subsequent iterations, to improve both the user experience and the search performance, a UI based on [React](https://react.dev/), backed by the [Apache Solr](https://solr.apache.org/) search engine has been developed.

 ### Intended Audience

-The SoilWise Metadata Catalogue targets the following user groups:
+The SoilWise Metadata Catalogue User Interface targets the following user groups:

 - **Soil scientists and researchers** working with European soil health data and seeking catalogued knowledge, publications, and datasets.
 - **Living Labs' data scientists** working with European soil health data and seeking catalogued knowledge, publications, and datasets.